有用GRAMMAR - IDIOM

 38. as much as to say 就等於話:

-She was staring at him with her round eyes as much as to say, 'you
+She was staring at him with her round eyes as much as to say, 'you have

 gone too far.'